Integrating Reward Maximization and Population Estimation: Sequential Decision-Making for Internal Revenue Service Audit Selection: Background

 \textbf{Institutional Background.} The IRS maintains two distinct categories of audit processes.
-National Research Program (NRP) audits are aimed at population estimation of non-compliance while Operational (Op) audits are aimed at collecting taxes from non-compliant returns.
-The NRP is a core measurement program for the Internal Revenue Service (IRS) to regularly evaluate tax non-compliance \citep{gao2002new,gao2003irs}.
-The NRP randomly selects, via a stratified random sample, around 15k tax returns each year for research audits~\citep{andreoni1998tax,johns2010distribution,internal2016federal,internal2019federal}, although this has been decreasing in recent years and there is pressure to reduce it further \citep{marr2016irs,cbo2020trends}.
-These audits are used to identify new areas of noncompliance, estimate the overall tax gap~\citep{internal2016federal,internal2019federal}, and estimate improper payments of certain tax credits.
-Given the most recent gross tax gap estimate of \$441 billion~\citep{internal2019federal}, even minor increases in efficiency can yield large returns.
+National Research Program (NRP) audits enable population estimation of non-compliance while Operational (Op) audits are aimed at collecting taxes from non-compliant returns.
+The NRP is a core measurement program for the IRS to regularly evaluate tax non-compliance \citep{gao2002new,gao2003irs}.
+The NRP randomly selects, via a stratified random sample, $\sim$15k tax returns each year for research audits~\citep{internal2019federal}, although this has been decreasing in recent years and there is pressure to reduce it further \citep{marr2016irs,cbo2020trends}.
+These audits are used to identify new areas of noncompliance, estimate the overall tax gap, and estimate improper payments of certain tax credits.
+Given a recent gross tax gap estimate of \$441 billion~\citep{internal2019federal}, even minor increases in efficiency can yield large returns.
+In addition to its use for tax gap estimation, NRP serves as a training set for certain Op audit programs like the Discriminant Function (DIF) System~\citep{irm}, which is based on a modified Linear Discriminant Analysis (LDA) model~\cite{dif1976}.
+DIF also incorporates other measures and policy objectives that we do not consider here.
+We instead focus on the stylized setting of only population estimation and reward maximization.
+Tax returns that have a high likelihood of a significant adjustment, as calculated by DIF, have a higher probability of being selected for Op audits.